tomtharum/eleventy-kickstart-blog/src/content/posts/pi.md

  - Twitter had it's first tweet
  So, the world needed many programmers and network engineers to continue developing the Internet.
  Eben Upton tried to find a solution, with the goal of building a computer ten times cheaper than the BBC Micro.
- So was born the Raspberry Pi 1B launched in 2012.
+ So was born the Raspberry Pi 1A launched in 2012.
 So let's get into the system The Pi is a ARM SBC which means that the processor is ARM, there is currently no official Windows support for ARM, but you can still use Linux distro such as the official Raspberry pi os,Ubuntu, Manjaro, and many more or you can learn to compile your own distro and there are a lot of pros of using Linux over Windows.
 There are different generation and model of the Pi like:
- - Pi 1 Model A (2013)
+ -Pi 1 Model A (2013)
  -Pi 1 Model B+ (2014)
  -Pi 1 Model A+ (2014)
  -Pi 2 Model B (2015)